deadlyvipers/dojo_rules/dojo_rules.md

 Dojo Rules
 ==========
-* Always try be on time
+* Always be on time
 * Always take off your shoes
 * Keep the dojo tidy
 * Never bring live blades on the tatami
 * Respect your opponents
 * Most Sensei's should be respected
+* no coffe in the Dojo